 $250 Airline Incidental Fee Statement Credit

-The airline incidentals credit works in a similar fashion to the airline credit on The Platinum Card® from American Express, but crediting $250 rather than $200.
+The airline incidentals credit works in a similar fashion to the airline credit on The Platinum Card® from American Express (Terms Apply), but crediting $250 rather than $200.
 Cardholders need to pre-select one airline to apply the credit to, which you can only change once per year in January.
 As far as Amex is concerned, incidentals exclude airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, and duty-free purchases, although historically some of these purchases have credited on Amex cards in the past.
 The Hilton Aspire $250 airline credit is based on calendar year, not cardmember year, so you could potentially receive this perk twice in the first year of holding the card.

 $250 Hilton Resort Statement Credit